isomerpages/moe-nationaljc/_about/Heritage/54th College Day.md

 Service is essentially about the impact you leave on other individuals, and I have been privileged to have been able to leave an impact on others in my time here.
 As much as this award commemorates the end of 6 years in NJC, it also marks a new beginning of serving beyond the college in the future.</p>
             </details>
 			<h5>The Lim Kim Woon Award</h5>
+<i>The Lim Kim Woon Award, initiated and structured by a former NJCian in honour of our first Principal, recognises students who exemplify the hallmark characteristics and traits of our motto, Service with Honour.</i>
 			<b><center>Jenelle Lee Jingwen</center></b>
        <img src="https://file.for.edu.sg/college54jenellelee.jpg" class="awardee">
 			<br>